demisto/content/Packs/Devo/Integrations/Devo_v2/README.md

 5. devo-write-to-lookup-table
 ### 1. devo-run-query
 ---
-Queries Devo based on linq query.
+Queries Devo based on the specified LINQ query.

 Please refer to to the Devo documentation for building a query with LINQ [HERE](https://docs.devo.com/confluence/ndt/searching-data/building-a-query/build-a-query-using-linq)